Kurt Mahr

-Kurt Mahr (8 March 1934 – 27 June 1993, real name Klaus Mahn; former pseudonym Cecil O. Mailer) was German author and one of the first authors of the series Perry-Rhodan, the largest Science fiction series of the world.
+Kurt Mahr (8 March 1934 – 27 June 1993, real name Klaus Mahn; former pseudonym Cecil O. Mailer) was a German author and one of the first authors of the series Perry-Rhodan, the largest Science fiction series of the world.

 Life

 After his Abitur he moved to Darmstadt, where he joined the Corps Franconia Darmstadt.
 He started to study Civil engineering but changed in 1956 to physics.
 As examined Diplom physicist he moved to the United States, where he worked on a space travel program and acquired 1968 the American nationality.
 He also worked as computer expert for private clients.
 He lived until 1972 in the US and – after an intermezzo in Germany – from 1977 until his death.
 On 18 October 1985 he married his wife Inge Voltz in Florida.